mitjafelicijan/jbmafp/README.md

 - All files in `static` folder will be moved to the root of `public` folder.
 - When you provide `url` in your markdown files, this will create these files in the root of `public` folder.
 No nesting allowed.
+- Comes with a small embedded HTTP server you can invoke with `jbmafo --server` which will server contents from `public` folder.
+Good for testing stuff.

 ## Install